mocruslan/mocruslan/README.md

 ### Hey there, I'm Ruslan! 👋🚀

-🌍 Hailing from the beautiful landscapes of Austria 🇦🇹, I'm a software engineer with a burning passion for code and innovation.
+🌍 From Austria 🇦🇹, I'm a software engineer with a burning passion for code and innovation.
 I'm on an exhilarating journey towards mastering the art of Full-Stack Development.

 👨‍💻 **Current Gig**: Crafting digital solutions at **niceshops**
 📚 **Academic Pursuits**: Business Informatics at FHCampus02 (Taking a little break)